-Organisms can be demonstrated in cutaneous tuberculosis with Ziehl-Neelen/acid-fast stain but may be extremely difficult to find and absent in many cases, particularly when the granulomatous response is well established.
+Tubercle bacilli can be demonstrated in cutaneous tuberculosis with Ziehl-Neelsen/acid-fast stain but may be extremely difficult to find and absent in many cases, particularly when the granulomatous response is well established.
 Culture studies are sometimes useful but may take months to complete.
 Polymerase chain reaction (PCR) can allow rapid analysis, but may not be very sensitive in paucibacillary forms of cutaneous tuberculosis.

 Differential diagnosis of cutaneous tuberculosis pathology

 Granulomatous syphilis, deep fungal infection, leishmaniasis – PCR and culture studies may be needed for distinction in difficult cases.